Code-Institute-Submissions/Milestone-Project-47/README.md

 #### Surface
 I have used a combination of a vibrant orange and white for the header and footer as this give the website a old school but stil refreshing look.
 The background color for the sections is white, this is because I believed it was best to keep it simple so the user can focus on the features of each section.
+The font that is used is 'Kalam' as I think it gives the website a foreign look and used a light black or white as the font color.

 ### Features